Careers360 Logo

 Answer:

 Heterospory- It refers to the existence of two types of meiospores i.e. microspores and megaspores in a single plant.
 These microspores and megaspores are formed respectively within microsporangia and megasporangia which in turn are borne on two distinct sporophylls called microsporophylls and megasporophylls respectively.
-The microspores and megaspores upon germination give rise to male and female gametophyte respectively.
-The megaspore is retained in megasporangia and it ensures proper development of the zygote. which is formed after the fusion of microgametes with the megagametes.
+The microspores and megaspores upon germination give rise to male and female gametophytes respectively.
+The megaspore is retained in megasporangia and it ensures proper development of the zygote.
+Which is formed after the fusion of microgametes with the megagametes.
 The zygote is retained on the plant and it is considered to be a precursor of seed habit.

 Significance of heterospory- Heterospory is considered to be an important step in evolution as it is a precursor of seed habit which is seen in higher plants.
-Heterospory was first observed in pteridophyte Selaginella and Salvinia .
+Heterospory was first observed in pteridophyte Selaginella and Salvinia.

 Q8.
 Explain briefly the following terms with suitable examples:-